-Most expats, particularly those staying short term, prefer to have their children attend one of the international schools in New Delhi or the surrounding National Capital Region (NCR), as the curricula and environments are familiar to foreign students.
+Most expats, particularly those staying short term, prefer to have their children attend one of the international schools in Delhi, as the curricula and environments in these schools are more familiar to foreign students.
 There are plenty of these options on offer, along with a healthy selection of private schools that use English as a teaching language.

-Delhi and NCR schools are known to be some of the best in the country, so expats may find that the more popular institutions are flooded with applicants, and admission is difficult.
+Delhi schools are known to be some of the best in the country, so expats may find that the more popular institutions are flooded with applicants, and admission is difficult.

-Parents should consider the travel time from home or work to the child's school when making their school choice.
-Getting around in Delhi and the NCR can take time due to traffic congestion.
+Parents should consider the proximity of the school to the home and workplace when making their choice.
+Getting around in Delhi can take time due to traffic congestion.
 Thankfully, several private and international schools offer bus services for daily transport.
-Still, it's best to try and select a school close to home or focus the search for accommodation in areas close to schooling options.
+Still, it's best to try and select a school close to home or focus the search for accommodation in areas close to preferred schools.

 Although public schools in the city are better than in other areas around India, they are not often considered by expats nor Indian families who can afford private education.
-Alongside exploring private and international schooling options, expat parents may consider homeschooling and extra tutoring sessions.
+As well as exploring private and international schooling options, expat parents may consider homeschooling and extra tutoring sessions.

 Private schools in Delhi

 Delhi is one of India's most prominent education hubs, and its private schools have a track record of producing great talent.
 One key advantage of private schools in Delhi is that the language of instruction is primarily English.

 Integrating expat students into Indian private schools can be a good opportunity for children to learn about the culture, languages and people of Delhi.
-The India curriculum is relatively strong and is assessed by varying exam boards, mainly the Central Board of Secondary Education and the Council for the Indian School Certificate Examinations.
+The Indian curriculum is relatively strong and is assessed by varying exam boards, mainly the Central Board of Secondary Education and the Council for the Indian School Certificate Examinations.